palatok/next-jwt-auth/README.md

 ```

-Congratulations, now you have a working login page.
+Congratulations ! now you have a working login page.
 Now we need to access the currently logged in user information from the library.
 Let's assume we are displaying the user information in a `Profile` component. (`src/components/user/Profile.jsx`)

 ```jsx
 import { useJWTAuthContext } from "../../config/Auth";